Multiple Chemical Sensitivity

 1986: The American Academy of Allergy and Immunology publishes a position paper opposing MCS.

-1987: Professor Mark Cullen publishes the book Workers With Multiple Chemical Sensitivities, which provides the first definition of MCS.
+1987: Professor Mark Cullen publishes the book Workers with Multiple Chemical Sensitivities, which provides the first definition of MCS.

 1988: More than a hundred employees at the Environmental Protection Agency’s headquarters in Washington, D.C. are sickened when new carpeting is installed in a poorly ventilated building.
 Indoor air quality problems are extensively covered by the press over the next five years.

 1988: The U.S. Social Security Administration adds a section about MCS to its manual for determining disability.

 1988: An MCS community is started in Snowflake, Arizona.